osaelectronics/iamp-moode/README.md

-# TFT-MoodeCoverArt
+# iAmp Moode-TFT
-*version = "0.0.5" : changes*

-* radio icons location changed

-*version = "0.0.4" : changes*

-* added option to display cover art only without overlays (see config file for instructions)

-*version = "0.0.3" : changes*
+*version = "1.0.0" :

 * added option to turn off backlight when mpd state = stop (see config file for instructions)

 -------------------------------------------------------

-Based on the look of the pirate audio plugin for mopidy.
+Based on the look of the pirate audio plugin for mopidy and Rusconi code.

-Works with Pimoroni pirate audio boards with 240*240 TFT (ST7789), as well as standalone ST7789 boards.
+Works with iAMP from OSA Electronics

 ![Sample Image](/pics/display.jpg)